Preservation Restoration Access

 - Total: $1,450,000

 The Stonington Historical Society is deeply appreciative of the widespread generosity in support of the Lighthouse Museum Campaign.
-With your help we successfully raised $1,300,000 to pay for Phase I. There is still much to do, and this worthy effort could be your legacy.
-Contact Joshua Adams to learn how your family’s leadership gift may be forever remembered as an important contribution to the character of our seaside neighborhoods.
+With your help we successfully raised $1,900,000 for the Lighthouse Project to date.
+There is still much to do, and this worthy effort could be your legacy.
+Contact Stonington Historical Society’s Director of Advancement Maddie Mott-Ricci to learn more about this project and how your family’s leadership gift may be forever remembered as an important contribution to the character of our seaside neighborhoods.

 - Exhibit Rooms are reserved for gifts of $100,000+